 An ideal candidate for this procedure will be either a man or woman, in generally good health, and preferably a nonsmoker.
 If they are unhappy with the appearance of the stomach, buttocks, lower back, and thighs, and are at a stable weight, the individual may make an excellent candidate.
 This surgery can provide patients with long lasting results, as long as they are committed to a healthy lifestyle and regular exercise.
 It is also normal for the skin to once again lose elasticity as the patient ages.

 Body Lift Procedure:

-Dr. Kreithen performs this procedure at Lakewood Ranch Medical Center.
+Dr. Kreithen performs this procedure.
 Patients will be under general anesthesia, and the procedure can take somewhere between four and six hours to complete.

 To begin, a circumferential incision is made, completely around the body, following around the lower abdomen and above the buttocks.
 A lower body lift is reserved for patients looking to tighten the lower abdomen, groin, waist, thighs, and buttocks.
 This type of procedure commonly utilizes an incision that is located under the bikini line.
 Once the appropriate incision is made, excess skin and fatty tissue are excised from the abdomen, lower back, and hips.
 Remaining tissue will be pulled taut, providing a tight, sculpted figure.
 The incisions are then sutured.
 Once the procedure is complete, a dressing is placed over the incisions, and a support garment is put on the patient.
 Temporary drain tubes will be placed along the abdomen.